 Years

-10 to 65
+Buildings 10 to 65

-5 to 40
+Machinery and equipment 5 to 40

-4
+Transportation equipment 4

-3 to 10
+Furniture, chattels and computer equipment 3 to 10

 Repair and maintenance costs that significantly increase productive capacity or extend the useful lives of existing plant and equipment are capitalized.
 Supplies, comprising of spare parts and consumables for internal use are classified under property, plant and equipment and expensed as incurred in the manufacturing process.
 All other repair and maintenance costs are expensed as incurred.
 Capital expenditures for projects that cannot be put into use immediately are included in constructions and machinery in-progress.
 When constructions and machinery in-progress are completed, they are transferred to depreciable assets.